-For over 25 years, Cedar Crest Hospital & Residential Treatment Center has successfully served thousands of individuals and their families with a proven history of success in the treatment of substance abuse, mental health, and PTSD.
-Cedar Crest is located in the beautiful rolling hills of Central Texas, home to one of the largest military installations in the world.
-Our innovative programs and new facilities have been specially designed to help military service members from all branches of the United States Military and their families cope with the unique stresses that arise from military deployment, including the following:
+For over 25 years, Cedar Crest Hospital & Residential Treatment Center has successfully served thousands of individuals and their families at our treatment center with a proven history of success in the treatment of substance abuse, mental health, and PTSD.
+Cedar Crest is located in the beautiful rolling hills of Belton, Texas, home to one of the largest military installations in the world.
+Our innovative treatment programs and new facilities have been specially designed to help military service members from all branches of the United States Military and their families cope with the unique stresses that arise from military deployment, including the following:

 - Combat stress and trauma-related issues